-The DIY pencil costume is perfect if you have a yellow dress and are in a pinch, it’s SO easy to throw together and we turned one of our favorite June & January staples into the cutest little eraser with just a fabric marker!!!
-To throw in a third costume (for another child, parent or a friend) we also made this quick notebook shirt for Jeff!!!
-BOOM.
-Family costume, done.
+The DIY pencil costume is perfect if you have a yellow dress and are in a pinch, it’s SO easy to throw together and turn a pink onesie or jumpsuit into the cutest little eraser with just a fabric marker!!!
+And the notebook costume is just as quick to put together.
+Last minute costume idea, for the win!

 For the eraser: